K-M-Code/IT2020NASAChallenge/README.md

 # IT2020NASAChallenge
-2022 NASA Space Apps Challenge - GO VAMK Urself!
+2022 NASA Space Apps Challenge - GO VAMK'd!

 ## Introduction

-Our team of
+Not enough time to give a intro but do checkout http://solarimpact.space/